itsallcode/holiday-calculator/README.md

 Examples are the bank holidays in the UK.
 Holiday-calculator calls such holidays *conditional holidays*.

-A floating holiday definition has the tag "if", followed by
+A conditional holiday definition has the tag "if", followed by
 - pivot month: (abbreviated) name or number 1-12
 - pivot day: 1-31
 - "is"
 - "not" (optional)
-- list of (abbreviated) pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
+- comma-separated list of (abbreviated) pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
 - "then"
 - "fixed"
 - month: (abbreviated) name or number 1-12
-- number of day of month
+- day of month: number
 - name

-The fixed holiday is only effective, if the pivot-date of the conditions falls on one of the specified days of week.
+The conditional holiday is only effective, if the pivot-date of the conditions falls on one of the specified days of week.
 If the definition contains the optional "not", then the pivot day must *not fall* on one of the specified days of week.

-Syntax: `holiday if <month> <day> is [not] <days of week> then fixed <month> <day> <name>`
+Syntax: `holiday if <pivot month> <pivot day> is [not] <days of week> then fixed <month> <day> <name>`

 Samples:
 - `holiday if DEC 25 is Sat,Sun then fixed DEC 27 Bank Holiday`
 - `holiday if DEC 25 is not Fri,Sat then fixed DEC 26 Boxing day is extra day off`

+##### <a name="alternative-holidays"></a>Holidays with alternative

+Some countries have holidays that are moved to another date in case a specific condition is met.
+An example is the "Koningsdag" in the Netherlands which occurs on April, 27th but is moved to April, 26 in case April, 27th is a Sunday.

+A holiday with an alternative has the tag "either", followed by
+- month: (abbreviated) name or number 1-12
+- day: 1-31
+- "or"
+- "if"
+- "not" (optional)
+- comma-separated list of (abbreviated) pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
+- "then"
+- "fixed"
+- alternative month: (abbreviated) name or number 1-12
+- alternative day of month: number
+- name

+Syntax: `holiday either <month> <day> of if [not] <days of week> then fixed <alternative month> <alternative day> <name>`

+Samples:
+- `holiday either 4 27 or if SUN then fixed 4 26 Koningsdag`

 ## Development